specklesystems/speckle-docs/user/web.md

 The **Speckle Web App** is our browser-based interface for managing all things Speckle.
 It is your one stop shop for:

-- Managing your streams and their viewing / editing permissions
+- Managing your streams and their viewing/editing permissions
 - Coordinating your data among various parties & users
 - Creating and editing streams
 - Viewing your data in our 3D model viewer